altanai/tunnel-path-selection/draft-altanai-masque-multipath_nested_tunnels.md

 ## Design goals

+The goal of standardizing such a path selection algorithm is to enable the network devices including endpoints to make decisions independently when choosing path characteristics over others.
+An endpoint, for example,, can achieve different prioritization based on the application contained inside flows.
+At the network devices the decision can be propagated or the device can re-use the same decision making algorithms at its end with richer data points to make a more optimized decision.
+The goals of this design are as follows :
-Application do not need to understand Failover Groups with multiple uplinks.
+* Applications do not need to understand Failover Groups with multiple uplinks.
-Avoid strict priority ordering of multiple paths.
+* Avoid strict priority ordering of multiple paths.
-Avoid static scheduling algorithms such as weighted round robin which do not benifit mnay usecases such as low latency path for time-sensitive data.
+* Avoid static scheduling algorithms such as weighted round robin which do not benefit the majority of use cases such as low latency path for time-sensitive data.
-Other indirect impacts of the algorithm may also be to overcome strategies which unfairly maximize bandwidth usage in the public internet.
+* Other indirect impacts of the algorithm may also be to overcome strategies which unfairly maximize bandwidth usage in the public internet.

 ## Algorithm's Requirements